Zmalski/NHL-API-Reference/README.md

 # NHL API Documentation

-This document aims to serve as an unofficial reference for the NHL API.
+This document aims to serve as an unofficial reference for the NHL APIs.
 Corrections and/or suggestions are welcome.

 ## Table of Contents
+### api-web.nhle.com
 1. [Base URL](#base-url)
 2. [Player Information](#player-information)
    1. [Players](#players)